EugeneOSullivan/eugeneosullivan.github.io/_posts/2025-06-17-sdc-for-fhir.md

 title: "Structured Data Capture (SDC) for FHIR: Smarter Forms, Smarter Data"
 date: 2025-06-17
 categories: [blog]
-tags: [FHIR, SDC, healthcare, devdays, forms, interoperability]
+tags: [FHIR, SDC, healthcare, devdays, Forms, interoperability]
 description: "How SDC for FHIR transforms form-driven data capture into reusable, interoperable healthcare workflows—insights from Firely DevDays."
 ---

-At this year’s Firely DevDays in Amsterdam, one of the standout discussions was around **Structured Data Capture (SDC)**—an underutilized gem in the FHIR ecosystem.
+At this year's Firely DevDays in Amsterdam, one of the standout discussions was around **Structured Data Capture (SDC)**—an underutilized gem in the FHIR ecosystem.
 For those of us designing modern healthcare platforms, SDC is more than just a spec—it's a blueprint for turning user-driven forms into clean, interoperable FHIR resources.
 I'm looking into opportunities to use this fort managing reference data within my area.

 ## What Is SDC for FHIR?